cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Resilience is not what happens to you.
-It's how you react to, respond to, and recover from what happens to you.&quot;</em> <br>
+<em>&quot;Every traveler has a home of his own, and he learns to appreciate it the more from his wandering.&quot;</em> <br>
-— Jeffrey Gitomer
+— Charles Dickens

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>